 Approach an employer by yourself (vs. with a group of friends).
 Make sure to smile, be confident, make eye contact, and use a firm handshake.
 Demonstrate that you researched the employer and practiced your conversation starter.

 What should I bring to the Expo?

-A student ID or proof that you have at least a four-year degree is required for admittance.
+A student ID is required for check-in.
 Bring more paper copies of your resume than you think you’ll need.
-Don’t forget to get it critiqued by a Career Specialist.
-It also helps to bring resumes in a padfolio so you have a pen and paper if needed.
+Don’t forget to get it critiqued by the Career Center.
+It also helps to bring resumes in a padfolio, so you have a pen and paper if needed.

 How should I dress?

-Business professional attire is preferred for students who are looking for an opportunity.
+Students should plan to dress professionally.
 For women, this includes a suit or a blouse and pants/knee-length skirt, simple jewelry and makeup, and closed-toe shoes.
 For men, this includes a conservative tie, a suit or long-sleeved collared shirt/dress pants, and polished shoes.
-If you don’t have a professional outfit, borrow one from the Career Closet for free.
-Contact our front desk at (701) 231-7111 for an appointment.
-You can also view the closet here.
+If you have specific questions please refer to our Dress to Impress resource page, or stop by for an opinion from our Career Center staff!

 What if I don’t see any employers who are interested in my major?